One of the most frequent questions that new turtle hobbyists ask is whether they can put plants in their turtle's

-Like I said earlier, if you're new to the turtle hobby and have no experience with tending aquatic plants, it's probably better that you concentrate on learning to care for your turtle before adding plants to your habitat.
+Like I said earlier, if you're new to the turtle hobby and have no experience with tending aquatic plants, it's probably better that you concentrate on learning to care for your turtle before adding any plants other than hornwort to your habitat.
 But if you have enough experience with turtle care that you think you're ready to start adding plants, then read on.